City Council District 13 - The People's Budget

 PBNYC voting is now closed.
 Thank you to everyone who participated in PBNYC Cycle 11 by suggesting ideas, commenting on projects, volunteering, and voting.
 Both online and in-person votes are now being counted.
 Please check back soon for the results!

 This process belongs to PBNYC : The People's Budget

 Welcome to the PBNYC page for City Council District 13!
-D13 covers the Bronx neighborhoods of Allerton, City Island, Country Club, Edgewater Park, Ferry Point, Locust Point, Morris Park, Pelham Bay, Pelham Gardens, Pelham Parkway, Schuylerville, Silver Beach, Spencer Estates, Throggs Neck, Van Nest, Waterbury LaSalle, Westchester Square, and Zerega and will be represented by Council Member Elect Marjorie Velázquez starting in January 2022.
+D13 covers the Bronx neighborhoods of Allerton, City Island, Country Club, Edgewater Park, Ferry Point, Locust Point, Morris Park, Pelham Bay, Pelham Gardens, Pelham Parkway, Schuylerville, Silver Beach, Spencer Estates, Throggs Neck, Van Nest, Waterbury LaSalle, Westchester Square, and Zerega and is represented by Council Member Marjorie Velázquez.

 Residents in each participating City Council district can decide how to spend capital and/or discretionary expense funding.

 For Capital funds this will mean that $1 million of Council Member budget allocation that can be used for physical infrastructure projects that benefit the public, cost at least $50,000 and have a lifespan of at least 5 years.
 For example, projects such as local improvements to schools, parks, libraries, housing, and other public spaces can be funded.